 Chhiri setting the fixed ropes for the last 100 meters to the summit and then on the summit (still smiling of course).

-Historically, life as porter in Nepal has been difficult, dangerous and unrewarding, only recently have regulations been made on the weight they are permitted to carry, though these are not always enforced.
+Historically, life as a porter in Nepal has been difficult, dangerous and unrewarding, only recently have regulations been made on the weight they are permitted to carry, though these are not always enforced.
 While a porter that carries your luggage may be within regulations (30kg is recommended but many we saw where in excess of this).
 There are some porters who carry more than 100kg of food supplies or building supplies to support and develop teahouses in the Himalaya.
 Whilst tourists sleep in down sleeping bags in lodges or tents, porters sometimes have to use caves or rocks, sleeping in damp clothes with little to keep them warm.
 We felt sad to observe the lack of awareness that so many trekkers have for their fellow human beings.
 Throughout the trek we witnessed porters carrying oversize bags, heard stories of trekkers who had packed hairdryers (there is no electricity in most teahouses), witnessed trekkers buying souvenirs on the way up the trail (and not on the way down) and saw porters carrying loads in flip flops with inadequate clothing all the way up to Everest Base Camp.

 Despite the mythical endurance that porters are touted with they are still exposed to dehydration, hyperthermia, frostbite, altitude sickness and accidents.
 In fact, according to IPPG (International Porter Protection Group) porters suffer from more accidents and illness than Western trekkers.
 We did carry our own packs, aside from five days where the effects of altitude had me walking as slow as molasses.
 On those days, our young porter, Bir, carried my pack for me.
 He had joined us in Namchee Bazaar to fetch the gear we needed for Lobuche high camp.
 I was grateful to have him along.
 And have decided that on my next himalayan adventure I will be hiring a porter for the duration where I will pack as though I were carrying the pack myself.
 I have learned that hiring a porter with ethical working conditions is a great way to contribute to their quality of life and the local economy.
 If you do hire a porter be sure to tip them directly, we did hear stories of porters tips staying in the pockets of guides or less reputable agencies.
 Things are looking up for porters these days, there are porters shelters in a number of the busy destinations and there are a number of NGO's working hard to improve working conditions and livelihoods.
 If you would like to know more there is a tonne of information online.